Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

 It is used in conjunction with `rpm` to install software.
 Note that `rpm`, like `zypper` is available on the base system.

+The rest of the installation scripts are performed not as `root` but as user.

+At this point `code` is installed already, but the extensions are still missing and shall be installed invoking [`instVScode.sh`](./instVScode.sh).

+Also defined is `firefox` but still the extensions are missing and shall be installed invoking [`instFFexts.sh`](./instFFexts.sh).
+The user still has to acknowledge manually twice and close the browser also manually for each extension.
+After the last extension is installed, the script returns.

 CAUTION: For several pieces of software, an additional configuration is needed.